 Liverpool Irish Festival is proud to work with volunteers.
 Our volunteers help us talk about the Festival; provide audiences with great experiences and help us to collect information.
 In a practical way, they help our venues deliver a wide variety of activities and shows, ensuring each is of great quality and enjoyable.

 If the idea of joining our volunteer team appeals to you, read our Volunteer Pack.

-Volunteers whose references reply positively will be invited to a preliminary orienteering session.
-At this meeting, you’ll hear about the programme, pick up a volunteer pack and select your shifts.
-This will be arranged with you nearer to the time and will take place in Liverpool.
+Volunteers receiving positive reference referrals will be invited to a preliminary briefing session.
+There, you’ll hear more about the programme, collect a volunteer pack and select your shifts.
+The date of this briefing is arranged with you, nearer to the time, and will take place in Liverpool.